| CHAPTER D20 FAITH, WORKS, AND SALVATION |

 necessary.
 I could have just said: “The Lord was impressed by and pleased with

-Christian walk – I haven’t spent much time dwelling on it like everybody else
+doesn’t affect our Christian walk – I haven’t spent much time dwelling on it

-that word contains both elements of the Great Commission – when you
+21:15-17), that word contains both elements of the Great Commission

-remember the spiritual food we eat is supposed to be put into action
+– when you remember the spiritual food we eat is supposed to be put into

 Great Commission to Peter, it is interesting to note whom it is the Lord